 Action Approval Status Publish Status Comments Edit A P status becomes Held.
-A status becomes Changed - need to approve P again.
-After approval, page is published again Template dependency on A causes P to be held, and subsequent approval makes the page publishable again.
+A status becomes Changed - need to approve P again. page is Template dependency on A causes P to be held, and subsequent approval makes the page publishable again.